Tadukoo/TadukooBukkitExperiments/README.md

 Current Features
 ----------------
-* Mainly just commands right now.
-* Typing "heal" will heal you.
-* Typing "kill" will kill you.
-* Typing "sendme" will send the message "Send You" to you.
-* TNT and Bedrock disappear after being placed and you say "I just placed < TNT/BEDROCK >".
-* Upon joining the player is sent the message "Hello playerName.
-Welcome to worldName.
-It is timeInWorld."
-    * This is temporarily disabled
-* You can customize the motd in the config.yml.
-* You can turn /ping on and off in the config.yml.
-* In chat, color codes are now available.
+Please check the wiki [here] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin Features).

 Planned Features/Updates
 ------------------------
 There are so many that I'm not going to list them all yet since this plugin is in such an early stage, but below are a few:

-(NOTE: All version numbers listed below are tentative and could change.)
+(NOTE: All version numbers and/or features listed below are tentative and could change.)
 * Alpha 0.1.X
     * Add /rain
     * Add /storm
 * Alpha 0.2
     * Commands are configurable in the commands.yml file.
+	    * True = normal functionality for the plugin.
+		* False = gives a message saying "/command is disabled!"
+		* Maybe some commands will have special options?
 * Alpha 0.2.1
     * /thelp search functionality.
     * /thelp updated to have all commands.